HomeBlog

 1. Open the Cloud Run console and pick your service.

-2. Look for "Manage Custom Domains" (the label might be slightly different) and click it.
+2. Look for "Manage Custom Domains" and click it.

 3. Hit "Add Mapping" and choose the domain you verified.